Goy Boys

 “Uh, well–not enough equipment to go around, either.
 Ten teams.
 Equipment money’s all spent.”

 Dad’s expression turned skeptical.
-“That’s why teams get a sponsor, some local business.
-Parents can chip in too, time, money, whatever.”
+“That’s what team sponsor’s are for, some local business.
+Parents can chip in too, time, money…whatever.”

-“Yeah well, the season starts too soon.
-Takes time to get uniforms, equipment.
+“Yeah, well, the season starts really soon.
+Getting uniforms, equipment…everything takes time.
 Maybe next season.”

 Frank beat Art to the punch.
 “Need a coach?
-I know the kids standing over there do.
-My son’s in that bunch.”
+The kids standing over there do.
+My son’s in that bunch.
+A natural athlete, just needs some polishing, is all.”

 Irv asked Dad, “Ever coach before?”

-“A kid’s league we organized when I was in the service, nothing too formal.”
+“A kid’s league, one we organized when I was in the service.
+Nothing too formal.”

 Irv extended his hand.
 “Irving Meltzer.
 A Jarhead, huh?”